ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/patching-time-series.markdown

 Here, we use `session.Advanced.Defer` to patch a document a single time-series entry.
 The script draws its arguments from its "Values" section.
-{CODE timeseries_region_Patch-A-Document-A-Single-Time-Series-Entry@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+{CODE TS_region-Session_Patch-Append-Single-TS-Entry@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 Here, we provide `session.Advanced.Defer`with a script that patches 100 time-series entries to a document.
 Timestamps and values are drawn from an array, and other arguments are provided in the "Values" section.
-{CODE timeseries_region_Patch-Append-A-Document-100-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+{CODE TS_region-Session_Patch-Append-100-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 Here, we remove a range of 50 time-series entries from a document.
-{CODE timeseries_region_Patch-Remove-From-A-Document-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+{CODE TS_region-Session_Patch-Remove-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}

-{PANEL: Patching Time-Series Using `PatchOperation`}
+{PANEL: Patching Time-Series Date Using `store operations`}

-Patch time-series data via the `document store` using `PatchOperation`.
-It has an advantage over `session.Advanced.Defer`, in that it allows you to patch multiple documents.
+There are two document-store patching operations.

+* The first is `PatchOperation`.
+  Use it to run a Java Script that patches time-series entries to a document or removes them from it.
+  Learn how to use it [here](../../../document-extensions/timeseries/client-api/time-series-operations#configuretimeseriesoperation:-manage-rollup-and-retention-policies).
+* The second is `PatchByQueryOperation`.
+  Use it to query your database and perform time-series operations on located documents.
+  `PatchByQueryOperation` is very helpful when you want to perform time-series actions on multiple documents.
-Learn how to use `PatchOperation` with time-series [in the article dedicated to time-series operations](../../../).
+  Learn how to use it [here](../../../document-extensions/timeseries/client-api/time-series-operations#patchbyqueryoperation:-patch-time-series-data-by-query).

 {PANEL/}